UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/ValueRefSemantics.md

 Two instances of this class can be compared in the following way:

-* Using the == operator, which will test if the references are the same (same object in memory)
+* Using the == operator, which will test if the references are to the same data (same object in memory)
    * If it's possible that `==` has been overridden, then use the `Object.ReferenceEquals` method`.

 * Using the `Equals` method.